Wangdawei00/Manuel-Project3-regular/README.txt

                     Slot is the minimum unit of a floor, which means that a floor contains several slots.
 	    Every floor contains 5x5 slots.
                     Similarly, floor is the minimum unit of parkingLot, which means several floors form a parkingLot.
-	(attention£ºwe define 1s in real life to be 10 minutes in the programme)
+	(attention: we define 1s in real life to be 10 minutes in the programme)

 	Ticket.cpp contains all the methods and attributes related to ticket, such as printing, recording the time, calculate the price,etc.